 Rollback procedures are dependent on each specific release.
 Please see the JLV DIBRG specific to the version to be rolled back for more information.
 Once approved, all project documentation is available on the VA JLV Product Repository on GitHub.
-See Administrative Procedures for the link to the repository.

 4. Operations and Maintenance Responsibilities